 2. Create a Free Account on PushEngage

-Head over to the PushEngage website and click on Get Started for Free.
-Now, choose the plan according to your requirement and fill in the details.
-Click on Create My Free Account to proceed to the dashboard.
+Head over to the PushEngage website and click on Get Started for Free Now!

-Once you are into the dashboard, you will see a setup wizard that makes it easy to configure the plugin.
+Once you are on the dashboard, you will see a setup wizard that makes it easy to configure the plugin.
 Click on View Tasks to start the process.

 3. Connect Your WordPress Website

-The third task is to connect your site to a PushEngage account.
+In this step, we’ll connect your site to your new PushEngage account.

-Since we are using WordPress to send push notifications, we just need to copy the API code from PushEngage and paste it on our website.
+We already installed the plugin, so this is simple.
+We just need to copy the API code from PushEngage and paste it onto our website.

 Switch back to your WordPress dashboard now.
-Copy and paste the API key on our WordPress website and click on Submit.
+Copy and paste the API key where prompted and click on Submit.

 4. Set Welcome Notification

-The fourth task is to set up a welcome notification for your subscribers.
+The 4th task is to set up a welcome notification for your subscribers.
 This notification will be shown after someone has subscribed to notifications from your website.

 In the welcome message, you need to set a title and a message.
 You can set the URL to any page you like.
 We used the homepage URL, but you could also use a specific category or sale page.

 The fifth task is to set up a subscription dialogue box or the notification prompt that visitors will see when they visit your website.

-If you don’t have the plugin installed, uploading worker.js files to the root folder of your website will allow you to send notifications from your domain instead of the PushEngage subdomain.
+At this point, you’ll need to upload some files if you’re not using WordPress.
+This will allow you to send notifications from your domain instead of the PushEngage subdomain.